Android with the BlackBerry Feel

 Clean Android interface

-With some configuration changes in Android, I came close to a clean interface with only five pages.
+With some configuration changes in Android, I came close to a clean interface with only two pages and three folders.

 To make the clean Home Screen possible, delete the Weather and News Widgets and go to